JoshInkiriwang/face-recog-gmm/README.md

 The project consists of the following components:

-1. **Notebook File**: The main notebook file is `final_project.ipynb`, which contains the implementation of the facial recognition system using GMM and Backpropagation.
+1. **Notebook File**: The main notebook file is `Final-Project_GMM-Backpropagation.ipynb`, which contains the implementation of the facial recognition system using GMM and Backpropagation.

 2. **Data**: The project uses facial images for training and testing.
 The data should be stored in a directory named `data/` within the repository.
 Due to the observed low accuracy, it is recommended to use images with higher resolutions for better performance.